jayaprakashnarayanb/HRPCC/README.md

 - Settings: check LLM setup and run a quick connectivity test.
 - Policies: use “Preview Extraction” to inspect the JSON before saving; use “Extract & Save” to persist rules immediately.
 - Policies: use “Extract (Simple Parse)” to convert supported plain-English sentences into rules deterministically (no LLM required).
+ - Translate: paste any policy text and run LLM extraction without creating a Policy; copy the JSON.

 ### CLI: Translate policy text to JSON (LLM)
 Use the provided script to convert a policy text file into rules JSON using the same LangChain/LangGraph extractor used by the app.